natalieagus/50033/docs/05-teen/fsm.md

         // GameOverAnimationStart(); // last time Mario dies right away

         // pass this to StateController to see if Mario should start game over
-        // since both state StateController and MarioController are on the same gameobject, it's ok to cross-refer between scripts
+        // since both state StateController and MarioStateController are on the same gameobject, it's ok to cross-refer between scripts
         GetComponent<MarioStateController>().SetPowerup(PowerupType.Damage);

     }